Atomicorp/gvm/README.md

 # Openvas Packaging Project

-The Openvas packaging project is an Atomicorp designed project to install and configure the [Openvas](http://www.openvas.org) vulnerability scanner Version 9 on a self contained Redhat, Centos or Fedora system.
+The Openvas packaging project is an Atomicorp designed project to install and configure the [Openvas](http://www.openvas.org) vulnerability scanner Version 11 on a Redhat, Centos or Fedora system.